Preston Martin: Career

-He was the head of the Economic Department at USC, founded ERG Economic Research Group doing work for Lockheed, among others, while simultaneously writing a book on Housing and Urban Development, as well as serving on the board of directors at Lincoln Savings and Loan.
+He was the head of the Economic Department at University of Southern California, founded ERG Economic Research Group doing work for Lockheed, among others, while simultaneously writing a book on Housing and Urban Development, as well as serving on the board of directors at Lincoln Savings and Loan.
 He then served as California's Saving and Loan Commissioner between 1967 and 1969 under then Governor Ronald Reagan.
 His exemplary performance at the state level led to President Nixon appointing him as chairman and chief operating officer of the Federal Home Loan Bank Board in 1969.
 He was involved in creating Freddie Mac while working in this position.
 Here also he initiated the 5% mortgage loan bill which was passed, almost as a token because the opposition did not think it would work.
 There was no entity to insure those loans.
 Shortly thereafter, when he left the government in 1972, he founded PMI Mortgage Insurance Company to do just that, insure the 5% mortgage loans which would enable thousands of Americans to purchase their first homes.